mikeferguson/robot_calibration/README.md

-# UBR-1 Calibration
+# Robot Calibration
-See UBR-1 wiki for usage.
+See ROS wiki for usage.
 See doxygen documentation for source details.

 # Future improvements:
 The two major possible improvements are improving the led finder, and testing and possibly